 In layman’s language, Vendor Management is a process in which the vendors are hired by an organization.
-These vendors are effectively managed such that they are beneficial for the organization.
+These vendors are effectively managed in a way that is beneficial for the organization.

 A vendor can either be a person or an entity.
 Vendors acquire goods and then further distribute them in the market.
 Furthermore, vendors are not necessarily suppliers.

 Companies are usually focused on developing and manufacturing goods.
-Hence, small and medium-scale businesses outsource the role of distribution to third parties.
+Hence, small and medium-scale businesses outsource the distribution role to third parties.
 These third parties are known as Vendors.

-Now, vendor management is a procedure under which vendors are recruited.
+Now, management is a procedure under which vendors are recruited.
 Further, they are managed by the company.
-Organizations use vendor management strategy in a way that helps the company favourably.
+Organizations use management strategy in a way that helps the company favorably.

-Let us understand vendor management through the following example:
+Now, let us understand management through the following example:

 A furniture manufacturing company will collect all the raw materials.
-They are required for developing various furniture items.
-For instance sofas, beds, dining tables, etc. Now the company can:
+They are required to develop various furniture items.
+For instance, sofas, beds, dining tables, etc. Now, the company can:

 - Can sell them through vendors like furniture selling shops.

-VMS is a software solution that helps organizations in finding and managing the vendor.
+VMS is a software solution that helps organizations in finding and managing vendors.
 It is a complete solution that handles all the obstacles faced in managing the vendors.
-This software performs all the functions that a vendor management team does.
+This software performs all the functions that a management team does.

 - Minimizing clerical work.